Grading Practices 2020-21

 - Grading Scales: No required changes

-- “P” Grade Option: Students may opt for a “P” designation to replace any passing grade (A-D)
+- “P” Grade Option: Students may opt for a “P” designation to replace a ”B” or “C” grade at the end of each semester.
+“D” grades will be automatically converted to a “P”

 Middle School Courses (Non-credit-bearing)